rage/programming-23/data/part-4/6-strings-and-lists.md

 When the user types in an empty line, the program prints out statistics.
 They are formulated as follows:

 The exercises completed are converted into _exercise points_, so that completing at least 10% of the exercises grants one point, 20% grants two points, and so forth.
 Completing all 100 exercises grants 10 exercise points.
-Remember, the number of exercises completed is also an integer value.
+The number of exercise points granted is an integer value, rounded down.

 The grade for the course is determined based on the following table: